Symptoms experienced with sacroiliac joint dysfunction commonly include:

 - Pain that spreads to the hips, buttocks, and/or groin.
 One of the most common areas to feel SI joint pain is in the buttocks and upper back or side of the thigh.
 Pain is typically felt only on one side, but may be felt on both sides.

 - Sciatic-like pain in the buttocks and/or backs of the thighs that feels hot, sharp, and stabbing and may include numbness and tingling.
-Sciatic-like pain from sacroiliac joint dysfunction rarely extends below the knee.
+Sacroiliac joint dysfunction may cause sciatica-like symptoms that rarely extend below the knee.

 - Stiffness and reduced range-of-motion in the lower back, hips, pelvis, and groin, which may cause difficulty with movements such as walking up stairs or bending at the waist.

 - Worsened pain when putting added pressure on the sacroiliac joint, such as climbing stairs, running or jogging, and lying or putting weight on one side.

 - Instability in the pelvis and/or lower back, which may cause the pelvis to feel like it will buckle or give way when standing, walking, or moving from standing to sitting.

 Aggravation of the sacroiliac joint can commonly result in inflammation, also called sacroiliitis.
 This condition may be the primary cause of pain, stiffness, and other symptoms.